Every 'Game of Thrones' spinoff we've heard about so far

 Over the years, we've heard about pitches for new stories set at various points on the timeline, both long before and after the Song of Ice and Fire, though only two have managed to escape the developmental phase thus far.

-At a talk in early August (according to an attendee on X), "Game of Thrones" creator George R.R.
-Martin stated that there are currently seven "Game of Thrones" spinoffs in various stages of development.
-That number is apparently comprised of three live-action shows and four animated series.
+At a talk in August (according to an attendee on X), "Game of Thrones" creator George R.R.
+Martin stated that there are currently seven "Game of Thrones" spin-offs — three live-action, four animated — in various stages of development.

 We've scoured the internet for as much info as we could find about each of the rumored "Game of Thrones" spinoffs that have been mentioned at one time or another and tried to identify (where possible) whether work is continuing on them or not.
 Read on to find out more info about "A Knight of the Seven Kingdoms", "Nine Voyages", and more.